MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ccomptrbase-class.md

 ### <a name="remarks"></a>Note

-Rilascia l'interfaccia a cui `CComPtrBase`punta.
+Rilascia l'interfaccia a cui punta `CComPtrBase`.

 ##  <a name="cocreateinstance"></a>  CComPtrBase::CoCreateInstance